Kathy331/resume-ai-agents/README.md

     ```
     there will be an `outputs` file generated for you to better see your test results

-8. Get Secret File:

-    In order to run Google API functions, you must have a secret json file inside the `google_oauth` file.
-    To get this file, please contact any of the developers!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>